wp-plugins/wp-ticket/readme.txt

 [Plugin Documentation](https://docs.emdplugins.com/docs/wp-ticket-community-documentation/)

 **Workflow implemented for Community edition**<br>
 1. Customer opens a ticket from frontend.
-The ticket is set to Draft.<br>
+The ticket status is set to "Open".<br>
-2. Admin user accepts and publishes the ticket.
-The customer can view the ticket from frontend.<br>
+2. Admin user processes and moderates comments on the ticket using standard WP commenting system.<br>
-3. Admin user processes and moderates comments on the ticket using standard WP commenting system.<br>
+3. The customer can view, search and add comment for the ticket from frontend.<br>
-4. Admin user sets a resolution status to the ticket.<br>
+4. Admin user sets a resolution status to the ticket when the resolution is reached.<br>